ima18h/sd-ratio-lock-plus/README.md

 must be inside extensions folder, and then restart your stable-diffusion-webui.
 The lock ratio dropdown will appear under the width and height sliders.

-## Use
+## How to use

 Select an option from the Image Ratio dropdown.
-This will lock the height slider to the width slider.
+This will make it so pressing up/down on width, will change height accordingly.
+If you do a big change in width by dragging the slider, then you might have to press up/down to make the height update correctly.
+Changing the height will not change anything, even when an aspect ratio is selected.
 To unlock the sliders select None from the dropdown.
-Select the magnifying glass to attempt to identify the Ratio based on the current width and heights.
+Select the magnifying glass to identify the Ratio based on the current width and heights.
+It will always select the closest useful aspect ratio.

-NOTICE: Currently the way that gradio callbacks work this only works when the width changes.
-Also since this is a client to server to client solution the order of operations sometimes gets missed. (i.e. It requires you to jiggle the width slider to get the correct height)

-## Roadmap
+## TODO / Roadmap

 - add option to keep the exact aspect ratio of image
 - Allow for custom ratios